slambrick/elliptical-solid-angle/README.md

 returns the solid angle subtended by an ellipse with semi-axes of `a` and `b` (the point of interest lying along the axis a when projected into the plane of the ellipse). `p` is the distance between the point and the centre of the ellipse when the point is projected into the plane of the ellipse. `h` is the perpendicular distance between the poin and the plane of the ellipse.

+## Note

+This code is undergoing testing at the moment.

 ## Licence

 This code is provided with the MIT licence.